oguzgelal/reclare/README.md

 ### Documentation

-The documentation is still under construction, my apologies for that.
+The documentation is still under construction, it still has some missing parts.
+My apologies for that.
 I will try to complete it as soon as possible.

 [Click here for the documentation](https://docs.reclare.io)